Seneca-ICTOER/OPS705/docs/Labs/lab2.md

     * Login the same way as before. **If you aren't asked for a password, then keypair authentication has succeeded.**

-1. Save both keys (`id_rsa` and `id_rsa.pub`) to secondary, portable location.
+1. Save both keys (`id_ed25519` and `id_ed25519.pub`) to secondary, portable location.
 This can be online storage like OneDrive or Dropbox, or to a USB drive.
 You will need your keys when you come to class to log in to your Linux VM going forward.

 #### Adding Your Professor's Public Key
 In this section, you will add your professor's public key to allow them to log in to your Linux VM and run lab checks and perform troubleshooting when needed.